 Through the generous support of our many donors, the Department of Chemistry and Biochemistry is thrilled to offer several scholarships to our undergraduate Chemistry and Biochemistry students each year.
-Information about how to apply is available here.
+Read about scholarship eligibility and the application here.

 Gary Booth Scholarship Fund